puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Error Nothing to do
 ```

-Puppet selects a default provider based on a node's operating system and
+Puppet selects a default provider based on the agent's operating system and
 whether the commands associated with that provider are available.
 You
 can override this default by setting a resource's `provider` parameter.